zhangr011/IELTS_Speaking/README.md

 At first, I found it frustrating and boring.
 But now, I enjoy it.

-Jogging has helped me to improve my physical fitness and endurance.
+As an aerobic exercise, jogging has helped me to improve my physical fitness and endurance.
 I feel more energetic and refreshed after a good jog.
 It's a great way to relieve stress and clear my mind, especially when I jog in nature.